2022

 Dave Blackburn, PhD

-Mount St. Vincent University, Queen's University, Université du Québec en Outaouais VAC Completed
+Mount St. Vincent University, Queen's University, Université du Québec en Outaouais Veterans Affairs Canada Completed

-Qualitative Study on the Health and Well-being of Families of Canadian Armed Forces Veterans with Mental Health Problems Deborah Norris, PhD
+Qualitative Study on the Health and Well-being of Families of Canadian Armed Forces Veterans with Mental Health Problems (Task 24) Deborah Norris, PhD

 Heidi Cramm, PhD